 5. Increase Your Connectivity to Nature

 Colors and textures inspired by the outdoors help boost serotonin and ground you in the natural world.
 Blues, greens, earth tones and wood looks all relax and rejuvenate the senses.
 While natural wood might not be ideally suited to the dampness of a bathroom, a wood-look tile, like the Violin Decor tile shown here, will still contribute to a soothing space.
-For more ideas on bringing nature’s benefits into your home, check out our guide to biophilic design.

 6. Declutter With a Shower Niche